Hi, I'm Salihan Laugesen, an ACA Level 2 Registered Counsellor offering individual counselling for adults aged 18 and over, in person and online.

 Professional Development

-Ongoing professional development is an important part of how I practise as a counsellor.
-My training and learning focus on neurodivergent-affirming practice, women’s mental health, and supporting adults with lived experience of autism, ADHD, and anxiety.
+Ongoing professional development is an important part of how I practise.
+My training focuses on women's mental health, neurodivergent-affirming practice, supporting adults with lived experience of autism and ADHD, and crisis-support competencies including suicide intervention and domestic and family violence response.

 If you'd like to know more about how I work, you're welcome to get in touch.